-35.8.1 The Performance Zone for the Four Minute Freestyle may coincide with the Aresti competition aerobatic box or be in a different location.
-There will be no lateral boundaries, nor will Boundary Judges be used.
-However, the floor and ceiling will be as mandated for the Unlimited category.
+- 35.8.1 The Performance Zone for the Four Minute Freestyle may coincide with the Aresti competition Aerobatic Box or be in a different location. - 35.8.2 There will be no lateral boundaries, nor will Boundary Judges be used. - 35.8.3 The Altitude Limits will be as mandated for the Unlimited category.